 In this regard, The Essex School of Discourse Theory (also known as simply Discourse Theory) offers a powerful framework for studying relational constructions of social identities, political struggle and "the dimension of antagonism that is inherent in human relations" (Mouffe 2000, 15).
-Through concepts such as Digital Discourse and Society: Integrating the Digital with the Political.
-(KhosraviNik, M. ed.).
-Forthcoming.

-hegemony, sedimentation, reactivation, nodal points, and logics of difference and equivalence, discourse theory provides a vocabulary that brings attention to political struggles and power relations behind meaning-making (Laclau and Mouffe 2014; Laclau 2014).
+Through concepts such as hegemony, sedimentation, reactivation, nodal points, and logics of difference and equivalence, discourse theory provides a vocabulary that brings attention to political struggles and power relations behind meaning-making (Laclau and Mouffe 2014; Laclau 2014).
 Within the context of disinformation, this framework enables us to study the discursive construction of both credibility and political antagonism.

 As we will outline in the following sections trough three case studies, Discourse Studies - both in the tradition of Critical Discourse Analysis and Discourse Theory - can serve as a productive approach for studying disinformation.
 Such research is particularly adept for examining the creation of (perceived) credibility, trust, and authenticity as well as amplification of political antagonism, all of which is key to disinformation despite remaining under-researched.
+The aim of Social Media and Society: Integrating the Digital with the Social in Digital Discourse (KhosraviNik, M. ed.).
+2023..
+John Benjamins Publishing Company.

-The aim of the following is thus to exemplify how Discourse Studies can be mobilised empirically and to reflect on the merits of such an endeavour.
+the following is thus to exemplify how Discourse Studies can be mobilised empirically and to reflect on the merits of such an endeavour.